DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 1-23 are rejected under 35 U.S.C.
+Claims 1,3-4 and 6-23 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, because the specification, while being enabling for the method of transfecting a plant polynucleotide comprising a portion of the corn gene Glossy2, or the corn gene CenH3, or the blackberry SEEDSTICK gene, into a mammalian cell line (HEK293 cells) to provide transgenic cells using “a CRISPR-Cas system” or CRISPR-Cas12a, does not reasonably provide enablement for using any means of introduction or by transfecting any plant polynucleotide into a mammalian cell line.
+112 (pre-AIA ), first paragraph, because the specification, while being enabling for the method of transfecting a plant polynucleotide comprising a portion of the corn gene Glossy2, or the corn gene CenH3, or the blackberry SEEDSTICK gene, into a mammalian cell line (HEK293 cells) to provide transgenic cells using “a CRISPR-Cas system” or CRISPR-Cas12a, does not reasonably provide enablement for evaluating an editing system by introducing any plant polynucleotide into any mammalian cell to comprise a stably transformed transgenic cell.
 The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and/or use the invention commensurate in scope with these claims.
 Notably, this is a scope of enablement rejection.

 Nature of the Invention:

 The claims are directed to a method of evaluating an editing system.
-The claims require introducing a plant polynucleotide into a mammalian cells.
-Accordingly, enablement of the claims requires that one of ordinary skill in the art be able to introduce plant polynucleotides into mammalian cells to provide a transgenic cell commensurate with the full scope of the claims without undue experimentation.
+The claims require introducing a plant polynucleotide with target nucleic acid into a mammalian cell such thus providing a stably transformed transgenic cell.
+A CRISPR editing system contacts the plant polynucleotide and the presence or absence of a modification is determined.
+Accordingly, enablement of the claims requires that one of ordinary skill in the art be able to stably introduce any plant polynucleotides into any mammalian cells to provide a stably transformed transgenic cell commensurate with the full scope of the claims without undue experimentation.

 Breadth of the claims: